Skip to Content

 Before you begin cooking, be sure to bring the filet mignon and bacon to room temperature.
 If your meat is cold when it hits the pan, it can cause the muscle fibers to tense up, resulting in tough meat when cooked.

 Gently wrap a slice of bacon around the sides of the filet, stretching it a little bit as you wrap.
-Make sure the bacon is completely wrapped around the filet and secure it with a toothpick or butcher’s twine.
+Make sure the bacon is completely wrapped around the filet and secure it with a toothpick or soaked butcher’s twine.

-Wait Until The Oven Is Preheated To Begin
+Wait Until The Oven Is Preheated To Begin Cooking

 Place the steaks in the skillet and sear on one side for 2 minutes.
-Next, flip and sear on the other side for another 2 minutes.
+Next, flip and sear the other side for another 2 minutes.

 Quickly transfer the skillet to the oven and bake for 6-7 minutes.
 Check for the desired doneness using an instant read digital food thermometer.